-During auditions, you will be asked to present a prepared monologue (approx. one minute), have a headshot or current photo, and a resume.
-Youth actors will participate in a group activity and then present monologue.
+During auditions, you will be asked to present a prepared monologue (approx. one minute) and submit two copies of your headshot or current photo and a resume.
 We do not require a song for general auditions, and there is no accompaniment available.
-You may prepare a few bars of music to sing a cappella if you wish; not all auditioners will be asked to sing.
+You may prepare 12-16 bars of music to sing a cappella if you wish; not all auditioners will be asked to sing.

 Make an appointment on or after May 1st by calling 503-228-9571.
 Bring your resume, headshot, and a prepared monologue:

 You won’t hear from us unless we want to call you back for a specific show.
 Most callbacks will be scheduled by October.
 If called back, we will tell you at that time what to prepare.
 Generally, you will be asked to do cold readings from the script and a song if being considered for a musical.
 Occasionally, we will have additional callbacks later in the season as needs arise, so we'll keep your information on file all year long.
 Please check back at the top of this page to find out if a particular show has been cast.

 OCT’s Artistic Director: Stan Foote, and Educational Director: Dani Baldwin, will be at auditions.
 Occasionally we will have other directors present, as well as members of our Young Professionals program to assist you.

 OCT casts age-appropriate (youth for youth roles, adults for adult roles).
 We look for professionals who are well-trained and fun to work with.
 Casting is a tough job – sometimes very talented people cannot be cast for various reasons.

 We look for actors who know how to present clear characters.
 We want physical actors who use their bodies in creating characters and who know how to use their voices with clear diction and projection.
 Actors ideally have a theater vocabulary so they’re able to take direction.
 These skills can be polished through solid, skill-building Acting Academy classes.